thenexthub/Codira/docs/DifferentiableProgrammingImplementation.md

 ## Acknowledgements

-Please see [here](DifferentiableProgramming.md#acknowledgements) for a list of people who have influenced the design and the implementation of differentiable programming in Swift.
+Please see [here](DifferentiableProgramming.md#acknowledgements) for a list of people who have influenced the design and the implementation of differentiable programming in Codira.

-Some content is borrowed from the [Swift Differentiable Programming Manifesto](DifferentiableProgramming.md) by Richard Wei and [Probabilistic & Differentiable Programming Summit '19 slides](https://twitter.com/rxwei/status/1144688743468527617) - thank you Richard.
+Some content is borrowed from the [Codira Differentiable Programming Manifesto](DifferentiableProgramming.md) by Richard Wei and [Probabilistic & Differentiable Programming Summit '19 slides](https://twitter.com/rxwei/status/1144688743468527617) - thank you Richard.